spikegrobstein/capistrano-mailgun/README.md

 follow the same rules as the `mailgun_recipients` variable with respect to the handling of unqualified eail addresses.

-### mailgun_text_template (required for notify_of_deploy)

-This is the path to the ERB template that `mailgun.notify_of_deploy` will use to create the text body of your email.
-This is only required if you do not use the `mailgun_html_template` variable.
-You can specify both text and html templates and the emails will contain the proper bodies where the client supports it.

-The default setting for this is `:deploy_text` which is a built-in template.
-See "Built-in Templates" below for more information.

-### mailgun_html_template (required for notify_of_deploy)

-This is the path to the ERB template that will be used to generate the HTML body of the email.
-It is only required if you do not specify the `mailgun_text_template` variable.
-You can specify both text and html templates and emails will contain the proper bodies where the client supports it.

-The default setting for this is `:deploy_html` which is a built-in template.
-See "Built-in Templates" below for more information.

 ### mailgun_recipient_domain

 The domain that will be automatically appended to incomplete email addresses in the `mailgun_recipients`.